loboris/MicroPython_K210_LoBo/firmware/wifi/flash/README.md

 ![Sipeed_DanDock](Sipeed_DanDock_wifi.jpg)

-1. Connect some _USBtoSerial_ adapter to the board, connetc adapter's Tx to the Rx pin on the image, adapter's Rx to the Tx pin on the image
+1. Connect some _USBtoSerial_ adapter to the board, connect adapter's Tx to the Rx pin on the image, adapter's Rx to the Tx pin on the image.
+Be sure to also connect a ground to your adapter.
+Note: Be careful that your _USBtoSerial_ adapter is labeled correctly.
+Some are not.
-1. Connect the **ESP8285 boot** pin (the M1 module's corner pin near the WiFi antenna) to the ground before powering the the board, after power on, the pin can be released
+2. Connect the **ESP8285 boot** pin (the M1 module's corner pin near the WiFi antenna) to the ground before powering the the board, after power on, the pin can be released
-1. Power on the board (connect USB cable to the board's USB-C connector)
+3. Power on the board (connect USB cable to the board's USB-C connector)
-1. Execute `./flash.sh -eo -t 1MB -m DOUT` to erase the existing firmware
+4. Execute `./flash.sh -eo -t 1MB -m DOUT` to erase the existing firmware
-1. Power off the board (disconnect USB cable from the board's USB-C connector)
+5. Power off the board (disconnect USB cable from the board's USB-C connector)
-1. Connect the **ESP8285 boot** pin to the ground before powering the the board, after power on, the pin can be released
+6. Connect the **ESP8285 boot** pin to the ground before powering the the board, after power on, the pin can be released
-1. Power on the board (connect USB cable to the board's USB-C connector)
+7. Power on the board (connect USB cable to the board's USB-C connector)
-1. Execute `./flash.sh -t 1MB -m DOUT` to flash the new firmware
+8. Execute `./flash.sh -t 1MB -m DOUT -ne` to flash the new firmware
-1. Power off the board
+9. Power off the board

 After booting to MicroPython, test the WiFi functionality: